-The Royals are given extensive lessons on the correct ettiquette to adhere to before visiting a country.
+The Royals are given extensive lessons on the correct etiquette to adhere to before visiting a country.

 All gifts must be accepted

 Naturally, as the Royals go about their travels they are presented with gifts from the various different cultures they experience.
 Regardless of the gift, they are expected to accept anything they receive.
-Oftentimes, the gifts are meant for the children in the family, though on a technicality, Queen Elizabeth is actually the sole owner of anything they receive.
+Oftentimes, the gifts are meant for the children in the family, though on a technicality, King Charles is actually the sole owner of anything they receive.

 They travel with their own blood

 Yes, you read that correctly.
 The Royals are known to travel with a bag of their own blood, in case of emergency.